 1/4 cup of melted margarine

 First you make the Orange Sugar Topping.
-Mix 1 cup of the sugar with the 1/4 cup of the grated orange peel.
+Mix 1 cup of the sugar with the 1/4 cup of the grated orange peel and cinnamon.
 Set aside.

 If you prefer to make the dough the old-fashioned way, you need to test the temperature of the water on your wrist to make it sure it is not too hot to scald first.
 It has to be hotter than just warm.
 Add that water with a teaspoon of sugar to the yeast and set aside for five minutes to help it grow.
 Then add the 1-1/4 cup of flour gradually with the oil, eggs, salt, and vanilla beating in with your electric mixture.
 Stir in the rest of the flour until you form a soft dough.
 Turn out onto lightly floured surface and knead smooth.

 From this stage with either way you start, you divide the dough into three equal portions.
 Divide one portion into eight equal pieces.
 Roll each piece into a smooth ball and dip into the melted margarine and then dipping into the Orange Sugar Topping Mixture to coat.
 Do this procedure for each piece until it’s gone.

 Turn your coated buns into a greased 8″ round cake pan.
 Cluster them together and cover them tightly with a plastic wrap, then aluminum foil.
 Do this the same way for an additional second pan.
 You can either store in the freezer and unthaw at another time, one or both pans for three hours with the plastic wrap at room temperature.
 Let rise in a warm spot until the buns double in size (about 2-1/2 hours).

 For same day use, you do the same thing of letting the buns that you covered with a dish towel grow in a warm place until they double in size (about 2-1/2 hours).

 Bake at 350 degrees for about 25 to 30 minutes or until lightly golden at the bottom.